malcolmwilson8/malcolmwilson8/README.md

 ## A bit more about me

 - 🧱 I’m currently working on: building my skills across HTML, CSS and JS
-- 🌠 I'm curious about: APIs, AI, and creative coding
+- 🌠 I'm curious about: APIs, AI, and the nexus between art and coding
 - 📬 You can reach me via: my [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/) profile
 - 🌄 Some facts about me: I can speak French and Spanish, I skate 🛹 and have climbed Mount Kilimanjaro